World

 Frequently Asked Questions on Solar Energy/ Photovoltaics

-This page by Michael Schwarz answers
+This page by Michael Schwarz answers some frequently asked questions which include

-background.
+some basics of electricity to provide background.
 It answers the following basic questions:

-a photovoltaic cell work?
+What are photovoltaics?
+How does a photovoltaic cell work?
 What is a semi-conductor?

-is the photovoltaic effect?
+What is a diode/a junction?
+What is the photovoltaic effect?
 Also includes information on

-batteries, charge controllers, inverters, planning, grid
+solar PV systems, panels, wiring/safety batteries, charge controllers, inverters, planning, grid

-issues, economics, bibliography, publications,
+intertie/selling power, environmental issues, economics, bibliography, publications,

 manufacturers, vendors, URLs.